rafiklebylka/context-engineering-with-mcp/README.md

 Welcome to the **Smart Enterprise-Light Project Skeleton**.
 This repository provides a **unified Markdown-first structure** designed to work seamlessly with **MCP servers** while scaling from **solo developers → startups → enterprise teams** without ever needing to switch skeletons.

+> ⚠️ **Note**: This project is still under development and testing.
+It is not yet complete, and the structure or files may change.

 ---

 ## 🎯 Core Principles